 Dull, Flaky Coat

-Cat foods rich in essential fatty acids are a key component in keeping a cat’s skin, and therefore his or her coat, in tip top shape.
+Cat foods rich in essential fatty acids are a key component in keeping a cat’s skin, and therefore her coat, in tip top shape.
 Many cat foods are designed with skin and coat improvement in mind.
 Look for a food containing both Omega-3 and Omega-6 fatty acids to make your cat’s coat shiny and bright in no time.